World’s Largest Duncan Phyfe Chair – Thomasville’s Landmark

 And LBJ wasn’t the only one – over the years, governors, mayors, and beauty queens have all made appearances at this spot.
 There’s something about a 30-foot chair that just screams “important speech location,” apparently.

-Pro tip for photographers: golden hour lighting makes this chair look absolutely incredible.
-The shadows get all dramatic, and you’ll get some seriously cool shots.
 Just don’t try to climb on it – they’re not cool with that anymore (probably learned their lesson after the whole president-climbing-on-it incident).

 The World’s Largest Duncan Phyfe Chair is just one of many oversized furniture landmarks across the country.
 If you’re a fan of giant chairs, you won’t want to miss the World’s Largest Chest of Drawers, standing proudly in High Point, NC, with its whimsical oversized socks peeking out.